 Butter tarts are soooo good, but man are they hard to make point friendly 😉 I had a request to try and "lighten" them up and I always love a good challenge to make something fit into our day better!
 Did you know that most butter tart recipes out there have over 3 cups of brown sugar in them, that's 101 points just in sugar alone... and I saw a homemade one come up in the WW App as 17 points, yikes!!
 I found these tarts to be just the right amount of sweetness (and I am a sweets lover) the pastry was very filling and the end result was a tasty baked treat for just 5 smart points each.
 I hope you enjoy them as much as I did, and my 17 point butter tart loving husband enjoyed them as well..win win!

-- 4 Tbsp light butter (I use Gay Lea light)
+- 4 tablespoon light butter I use Gay Lea light

 - FOR FILLING

 - Preheat oven to 375F, spray a regular size muffin tin.